TaqwaFawzy/FrontendLanding-Page/README.md

 # The General Text
 this is the landing page project readme
 ## The languages used:
--HTML
+- HTML
--CSS
+- CSS
--JAVASCRIPT
+- JAVASCRIPT
 ## The Functionalities
--The Navigation
+- The Navigation
--The dynamic active
+- The dynamic active
--The scrolling effect
+- The scrolling effect
 ## What did we learned:
 in this project we converted the static web project to a dynamic project
 ## How to use the project: